Jeimer Candelario Preview, Player Props: Cubs vs. Brewers

 Jeimer Candelario At The Plate

-- Among the qualified hitters in baseball, he ranks 57th in batting average, 38th in on-base percentage, and 26th in slugging.
+- He ranks 61st in batting average, 39th in on base percentage, and 31st in slugging among the qualifying hitters in baseball.

-- Candelario has driven in a run in 41 games this year (33.3%), including 18 games with more than one RBI (14.6%).
-He has also driven home three or more of his team's runs in six contests.
+- In 33.1% of his games this year, Candelario has driven in at least one run.
+In 18 of those games (14.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.